 "By forfeiting over 200 million vacation days that cannot be rolled over, American workers gave up about $62.2 billion in lost benefits" in 2017 according to Project: Time Off.
 It's statistics like this that have encouraged me to not be afraid of using some of my time off for last minute trips - like this … Continue reading Black Hills South Dakota Road Trip

 I have no family at home or major ties that keep me at home every night.
 So instead of buying things, I invest my money and flexible time into travel experiences.
 Like my trip last week to Arizona.
 I find myself lucky to be able to work on the road.
-While I may not be … Continue reading 7 tips for traveling on a budget
+And I've discovered how to … Continue reading How to travel on a budget

 All good things must come to an end.
 At least that's what they say.
 It's been a difficult beginning to the year.
 No one tells you exactly how to handle unexpected unemployment.
 Though everyone does expect you to keep a positive front in public and on social media.
 I've been keeping myself busy and afloat … Continue reading Down is optional.
 Up is mandatory.